zpatrick/handler/README.md

 The points made above are enough to convince me to use this pattern for most of my Go applications; but not all of them.
 Here are some reasons you may want avoid using the handler.Constructor pattern:
 * The size/scope of your project is small.
+* You need to stream data to the `http.ResponseWriter`.
 * You find yourself frequently needing access to `w http.ResponseWriter` directly - to the point where the majority of your constructors become nothing more than wrappers around [http.HandlerFuncs](https://golang.org/pkg/net/http/#HandlerFunc).